Changtang: People

 The economy of the region is based around the livestock of the Changpa, and the most important resource is the plants the animals graze on.
-The transhumance of the Changpa over one year limits the impact that their animals have on the grazing lands, the grasses of which are dead for eight to nine months of the year, and provide poor fodder during that time.
+The transhumance of the Changpa over one year limits the impact that their animals have on the grazing lands, the grasses of which are dead for eight to nine months of the year and provide poor fodder during that time.
 Unlike many other nomadic pastoralists, the Changpa do not move from one climatic region to another; this allows them to move shorter distances in many cases, ranging between 10–40 miles.
 Migratory routes are established and followed year after year, staying in the same encampments each year, often in camps that have stone walls for corrals and for sheltering the tents.
 Wealthier nomads may have buildings for storage and living in for the part of the year they spend at that encampment.

 In addition to changing pastures, there are numerous other techniques developed by the Changpa to even out the periods of surpluses and shortages.
-Dairy products are converted into less perishable forms (like butter and cheese) during the summer when the livestock are producing high levels of milk.
+Dairy products are converted into less perishable forms (like butter and cheese) during the summer when the livestock are producing high amounts of milk.
 Animals are slaughtered early in the winter, after fattening up in the summer and while the weather is conducive to storage.

 Trade has played an important role for the Changpa as they are not able to produce all the goods they consume.
 Salt, meat, live animals, wool, and unprocessed cashmere are traded for basics such as grain, cooking pots, and other metal implements, as well as more modern goods.